-Working with the Department of the Prime Minister and Cabinet (PM&C) on the creative for Australia’s first international clean energy summit.
+Working with the Department of the Prime Minister and Cabinet (PM&C) on the creative for Australia’s first international clean energy summit hosted at this scale.

-Co-hosted by the Australian Government, the International Energy Agency and the Business Council of Australia, the forum was a sit-down event of approximately 300+ VIPs from foreign governments, the captains of industry and researchers.
-Working in partnership with Brand Rebellion and the PM&C team, we delivered a suite of videos, photography and communication materials to be distributed to ministers and global energy leaders attending the forum.
+Co-hosted by the Australian Government, the International Energy Agency and the Business Council of Australia, the Sydney Energy Forum ran across two days at The Fullerton Hotel Sydney on 12 and 13 July 2022 for 300+ VIPs from foreign governments, captains of industry and researchers.
+Working in partnership with Brand Rebellion and the PM&C team, Mude delivered a suite of videos, photography, animation and communication materials distributed to ministers and global energy leaders attending the forum.

 The Sydney Energy Forum existed because Australia wanted to convene a conversation it had been peripheral to for a decade.
 Most international energy summits happen somewhere else, run by someone else, and Australia gets invited as a participant.
 This time, Australia was the host.
 The Albanese government had been in office for seven weeks.
 The IEA, whose Executive Director Fatih Birol had been pushing supply chain concentration risk through the year’s flagship publications, wanted a platform to land that work in the Indo-Pacific.
 The two co-built a forum, scheduled it for 12 and 13 July 2022, and invited US Energy Secretary Jennifer Granholm, Japan’s METI Minister Koichi Hagiuda, and ministers from India, Indonesia and Samoa.